Biology (BIO)

 BIO 250 - Biotechnology Research Methods and Skills

-BIO 251 - Biotechnology I: Protein Research
+BIO 251 - Protein Applications in Biotechnology

 Lecture 3 hours.
 Laboratory 3 hours.
 Total 6 hours per week.